 John Flanagan designed the portrait of George Washington that is featured on the obverse of each America the Beautiful Coin.
 In fact, that same image of the first President of the United States was first used on the 1932 circulating quarter dollar and has been used ever since on the quarter (it was slightly modified for the 50-State Quarters Program, and an enhance version is on the bullion coins and the America the Beautiful Quarters.).

-The reverse of the silver coin will feature a design emblematic of a portion of Hawaii Volcanoes National Park.
-Five design candidates, which are shown above, have already been reviewed the Citizen’s Coinage Advisory Committee (CCAC) as well as the Commission of Fine Arts (CFA).
-The final design will be selected by the Treasury Secretary.
+The reverse of the silver coin features a design emblematic of a portion of Hawaii Volcanoes National Park.
+Five design candidate were reviewed the Citizen’s Coinage Advisory Committee (CCAC) as well as the Commission of Fine Arts (CFA) before a final design was selected by the Treasury Secretary.
+It is the same basic image as found on the associated Hawaii Volcanoes America the Beautiful Quarter which was described by the United States Mint with:

 Hawaii Volcanoes Silver Coin Specifications